This DIY Rose & Chamomile Gift Set would make the perfect handmade gift for the rose-lover in your life!

 Once completely melted, remove from heat and let cool a few minutes.

 Add a few drops of essential oil, if desired.
-Good choices for lip balm include peppermint, spearmint, sweet orange and lemon.
-(Citrus essential oils should be distilled, since cold-pressed types can cause your lips to be more sensitive to sunburn.)
+Good choices for lip balm include peppermint, spearmint, or sweet orange.

-Pour into slider tins (like THESE) or small round half-ounce tins.
+Pour into slider tins or small round half-ounce tins.

 If you want to make this recipe in lip balm tubes instead of tins, decrease the oil by around 1 tablespoon so it won’t be too soft when pressed on your lips.